Maxim-us/buddypress-activity-plus-styling/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'Buddypress Activity Plus Styling'
 3. Activate the plugin from your Plugins page.
-4. Then on the items of your activity stream in the upper right corner there will be buttons.
-These buttons attach and detach the elements.
+4. Then the style of uploaded photos, using the Buddypress Activity Plus plugin, will change.

 = From WordPress.org =

 1. Download 'Buddypress Activity Plus Styling'.
 2. Upload the 'Buddypress Activity Plus Styling' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'Attach element from activity' from your Plugins page.
+3. Activate 'Buddypress Activity Plus Styling' from your Plugins page.
-4. Then on the items of your activity stream in the upper right corner there will be buttons.
-These buttons attach and detach the elements.
+4. Then the style of uploaded photos, using the Buddypress Activity Plus plugin, will change.

 == Screenshots ==

-1. ...
-2. ...
+1. Three images before and after the plugin installation.
+2. Four images before and after the plugin installation.
-3. ...
+3. Stylish THICKBOX.
+4. A block style consisting of ten images.

 == Changelog ==